Can All Clad Go in the Oven? – Cooking with Confidence

 All-Clad in oven

-While All-Clad pots and pans perform admirably in the oven, their accompanying lids are a different story.
+While All-Clad pots and pans perform superbly in the oven, their accompanying lids are a different story.
+Regrettably, none of the lids offered by All-Clad are oven-safe, which I did find strange at first.

-Now, I’ve used the stainless steel lids in the oven without incident.
-But, I try not to use them at temperatures above 350 degrees Fahrenheit.
+The good news is that I’ve used the stainless steel lids in the oven without incident.
+But I try not to use them at temperatures above 350 degrees Fahrenheit.
+This is obviously a use-at-your-own-risk situation, as it is not covered by the All-Clad warranty.

 Precautions to Take for Safe Usage of All-Clad Cookware in the Oven

 Lids aside, All-Clad cookware does great in the oven.
-But, there are some things to be aware of in order to protect your pots and pans.
+But there are some things to be aware of in order to protect your pots and pans.

 Handles